 Members receive ebooks, checklists, and other free resources about how to write a business plan, implement it, and grow a loyal client base.

-This community of business owners breaks down issues that are common to companies across the country.
+This community of business owners, entrepreneurs, and creators breaks down common issues that are associated with growing and running a business to learn from others with shared experiences.
 Specifically, members chat about taxes, regulations, tips and tricks, and other useful topics.

 This group is unique in that members can only post advice that they have personally experienced.
 Dive in and get pointers from people who have overcome the same challenges you’re facing.